calebkm/permanent_record/README.md

 ### Retrieving Data ###

-There are a few options to find your data, which should all look pretty familiar if you're used to working with `ActiveRecord` objects:
+There are a few options for retrieving data which should all look pretty familiar if you're used to working with `ActiveRecord`:

 Find everything in one fell swoop:
 ```ruby